WellthCare

-Understanding exactly what you can (and cannot) pay for with a Health Savings Account (HSA) or Flexible Spending Account (FSA) is one of the most common questions employees ask during benefits enrollment-and rightly so.
-These accounts can save you hundreds or even thousands of dollars in out-of-pocket healthcare costs, but only if you use them correctly.
-The IRS defines eligible medical expenses under Section 213(d) of the Internal Revenue Code, and both HSAs and FSAs generally follow these same rules, with a few key exceptions.
+Figuring out what you can (and can't) pay for with a Health Savings Account (HSA) or Flexible Spending Account (FSA) is one of the most common questions during benefits enrollment—and for good reason.
+These accounts can save you hundreds or even thousands in out-of-pocket healthcare costs, but only if you use them right.
+The IRS defines eligible medical expenses under Section 213(d) of the Internal Revenue Code, and both HSAs and FSAs generally follow the same rules, with a few key exceptions.

-The short answer is that you can use HSA or FSA funds for most medical, dental, and vision care expenses that are primarily intended to diagnose, cure, mitigate, treat, or prevent disease.
-But the details matter-and so does knowing how these accounts interact with a program like WellthCare, which rewards preventive care and can preserve your HSA/FSA dollars for the expenses that truly need them.
+The short version: you can use HSA or FSA funds for most medical, dental, and vision care expenses that are primarily meant to diagnose, cure, mitigate, treat, or prevent disease.
+But the details matter—and so does knowing how these accounts work with a program like WellthCare, which rewards preventive care and can save your HSA/FSA dollars for the expenses that really need them.

 Eligible Medical Expenses You Can Pay With an HSA or FSA

 These are the most common qualifying expenses.
-The IRS updates this list regularly, so always verify eligibility in your plan year.
+The IRS updates this list regularly, so always double-check eligibility for your plan year.

 Doctor Visits and Hospital Care